Thomas Lewis (American football)

-Thomas A. Lewis (born January 10, 1972) is a former American football wide receiver in the National Football League for the Chicago Bears and New York Giants.
-He was drafted by the Giants in the first round of the 1994 NFL Draft out of Indiana University with the 24th pick.
+Thomas A. Lewis (born January 10, 1972) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Chicago Bears and New York Giants.
+He was selected by the Giants in the first round of the 1994 NFL draft out of Indiana University with the 24th pick.
 While at Indiana, he set a Big Ten record and tied an NCAA record with a 99-yard touchdown reception against Penn State on November 6, 1993.
 That same day, he set a Big Ten record with 285 receiving yards.
 Thomas Lewis was the Varsity head coach at Chaparral High School in Scottsdale, Arizona for 2 years before resigning on January 12, 2018.

-High school career
+Early life

 Lewis attended Garfield High School in Akron, Ohio, where he was an All-Ohio Honorable Mention pick.
 During his three-year prep career he made 120 receptions, and 14 touchdowns.